-- While you are getting this medicine in your vein, please tell your nurse right away if you get any pain, redness, or swelling at the site of the IV infusion.
+- While you are getting this drug, please tell your nurse right away if you get a rash, swelling or bruising or your skin gets red, warm, itchy or painful at the site of your infusion or injection.

 - Fever of 100.5 F (38 C) or higher